- Applications open

 - the holder of a permanent humanitarian visa

 - an international student who has completed high school in Australia or an Australian curriculum overseas.

 Other Vice-Chancellor Scholarships

 Applications for the Vice-Chancellor's Scholarship (Academic) are closed.

 What happens next?

-We'll make second-round offers in the week commencing 2 January 2018.
-If a third round of offers is required, this will take place the week starting 8 January 2018.
+We'll make second-round offers in the first week of January.
+If a third round of offers is required, this will take place the second week of January 2019.

 If you aren't successful in your application, there is no appeals process.